How to get into ketosis

 Before I sign off today, I want to make a quick point.
 Ketosis can be beneficial, but it’s not for everyone or every situation.

-I suggest you view ketosis is a tool.
-A temporary state with some sweet potential benefits.
+I suggest you view ketosis as a tool.
+A temporary state with some sweet potential benefits, especially in the context of being fat adapted.